znerd/uasniffer/README.txt

   OmniWeb, Dolphin, etc.
 - old browsers: NCSA Mosaic, Netscape 1+, MSIE 2+, etc.
 - mobile and mini variants, e.g. Opera Mini, Fennec, IE Mobile, etc.
+- bots, such as Pingdom and the Google Bot

+The quality of this library is maintained by an extensive set of unit tests, for 250+ user agent strings.

 This utility library has no runtime dependencies other than the Java runtime environment, version 1.5 or higher.